 |Hereditary ATTR||Transthyretin||Mutation||Nervous system, heart, eyes, meninges|

-Besides the hereditary ATTR amyloidosis there are other, rarer types of systemic hereditary amyloidosis.
-Below is a short overview (not comprehensive).
+In addition to the hereditary ATTR amyloidosis there are other, rarer types of systemic hereditary amyloidosis.
+Below is a brief overview (not comprehensive).

 |Mutated protein||Affected organs|